nicooprat/vue-swap/packages/docs/src/README.md

 footer: MIT Licensed | Copyright © 2020-present Nico Prat
 ---

 Use it for simple horizontal slideshow, like a tab system, onboarding process or form wizard.
-Its height will adapt to the tallest element displayed without animation because it's very bad for performances.

 ## Demo

 Set a `key` to your components to trigger the animation, and wrap them with `Swap`.
+Its height will adapt to the tallest element displayed (without animation because it would be very bad for performances).

 ```vue
 <template>